-11.23 Noise
+11.22 Noise

-11.23.1 All construction, maintenance and operations of any Oil or Gas Facility shall be conducted in a manner to minimize the noise created to the greatest extent possible.

-11.23.2 The exhaust from all engines, motors, coolers and other mechanized equipment, including compressor station fans, shall be vented in a direction away from the closest existing building units or platted subdivision lots.

-11.23.3 Production equipment shall be powered by electric motors if located within 1,320 feet of distribution voltage capable of powering production equipment.
-Production equipment may be powered by engines prior to the time that the Facility has access to electric power but subject to the restrictions contained in this Subsection.

-11.23.4 Drilling and production operations shall not create a sound level greater than 75 dB(a) when measured at a distance of three hundred (300) feet from the source of the sound.
+- 11.22.1 All construction, maintenance and operations of any Oil or Gas Facility shall be conducted in a manner to minimize the noise created to the greatest extent possible. - 11.22.2 The exhaust from all engines, motors, coolers and other mechanized equipment, including compressor station fans, shall be vented in a direction away from the closest existing building units or platted subdivision lots. - 11.22.3 Production equipment shall be powered by electric motors if located within 1,320 feet of distribution voltage capable of powering production equipment.
+Production equipment may be powered by engines prior to the time that the Facility has access to electric power but subject to the restrictions contained in this Subsection. - 11.22.4 Drilling and production operations shall not create a sound level greater than 75 dB(a) when measured at a distance of three hundred (300) feet from the source of the sound.
 When an inhabited building is within 500 feet of the Facility, drilling and production operations shall not create a sound level greater than 70 dB(a) when measured at a distance of three hundred (300) feet from the source of the sound.
-A lower sound level shall be required where the Environmental Impact Report determines that the sound levels for a specific site requires further mitigation.

-11.24 Light
+11.23 Light

-11.24.1 All Oil or Gas Facilities shall comply with the Code and the Night Sky Protection Act, NMSA 1978, Sections 74-12-1 et seq.
+11.23.1 All Oil or Gas Facilities or Projects shall comply with the Code and the Night Sky Protection Act, NMSA 1978, Sections 74-12-1 et seq.
 (1999)(as amended) at all times, except as provided for in this Section.
 All lighting shall be limited to the minimum required to meet security and safety standards consistent with the practices of a reasonable and prudent operator.

-11.24.2 The Operator shall log all lighting levels and shall provide night ambient light levels prior to commencing work on the Oil or Gas Facility.
-Levels shall be provided during the development and operation of the Oil or Gas Facility on a daily basis.

-11.24.3 Lights shall be shut off on a drilling rig when not drilling or performing other operational, maintenance or repair functions related to the drilling rig.
-Lights required by the Federal Aviation Administration that are needed to alert aircraft of the rig shall not be subject to this requirement.

-11.24.4 Lighting that does not comply with the Code shall not be permitted.
+- 11.23.2 The Operator shall log all lighting levels and shall provide night ambient light levels prior to commencing work on the Oil or Gas Facility.
+Levels shall be provided during the development and operation of the Oil or Gas Facility on a daily basis. - 11.23.3 Lights shall be shut off on a drilling rig when not drilling or performing other operational, maintenance or repair functions related to the drilling rig.
+Lights required by the Federal Aviation Administration that are required to alert aircraft of the rig shall not be subject to this requirement. - 11.23.4 Lighting that does not comply with the Code shall not be permitted.

-11.25 Fracturing and Acidizing
+11.24 Fracturing and Acidizing